MacOS/ReKlaSat-3D/README.md

 ## Tables and Figures

 ### Segmentation Results
 Quantitative overall comparison of the GSCNN, FCN-8s, and the decision tree.
 We use six conventionally used metrics obtained from the segmentation results.
+We highlight the best values for each metric (hence in each column) in **bold**.
+And the best values among the GSCNN models in *italic*.
 Please see the paper for a class level comparison.

 | Models | Avg.
 Precision | Avg.
 Recall | Avg.
 F1 | Kappa | OA | Avg per Class Acc. |
 |:-------|:----------:|:--------:|:---:|:-------:|:----:|:--------------------:|